Asanjena/tech_230_AWS/README.md

 ## Launching an EC2 Instance

-1. Make sure you login to your accound
+1. Make sure you login to your account

 2. Check that you are in the right region using the drop down near your username.
 For this demonstartion, we will use Europe (Ireland)